hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on practicing for morad creative♥♥ #204
+2. Corgi working on practicing for morad creative♥♥ #205
-    - Corgi working on company tasks♥♥ #28
+    - Corgi working on company tasks♥♥ #29
+        - Corgi working on improving navigation menu bar♥♥
         - Corgi completed adding contents to Water Sports on About candlewood lake page♥♥♥♥
         - Corgi completed adding contents to Parks & launches on About candlewood lake page♥♥♥♥
         - Corgi completed adding contents to Paddle Sports on About candlewood lake page♥♥♥♥